 Registration or Documentation papers must be on board and available.
 Documentation numbers must be permanently marked on a visible part of the interior structure.
+Original registration and documentation must be on board.

 The documented boat's name and hailing port must be displayed on the exterior hull in letters not less than 4 inches in height.
 To be documented a boat must be 5 net tons or greater.